Brand Names: Garlic, Garlic Oil

 - a bleeding or blood clotting disorder such as hemophilia.

 The use of garlic as a flavoring agent in foods is considered safe during pregnancy.
-However, it is not known whether garlic used as medicine will harm an unborn baby.
-Do not use this product without medical advice if you are pregnant.

 Do not give any herbal/health supplement to a child without medical advice.
 Garlic taken by mouth in large doses may be harmful to children.

-How should I take garlic?
+How should I take garlic (Garlic, Garlic Oil)?

 When considering the use of herbal supplements, seek the advice of your doctor.
 You may also consider consulting a practitioner who is trained in the use of herbal/health supplements.